aschimmenti/absa_et_book_reviews/README.md

 # Aspect-Based Sentiment Analysis for Literature Book Reviews

-This repository contains the code and resources for the paper: "TBD".
+This repository contains the code and resources for the paper "Old Reviews, New Aspects: Aspect Based Sentiment Analysis and Entity Typing for Book Reviews with LLMs", accepted as conference paper at LDK 2025.
 ABSA-LIT addresses the limited availability of datasets for Aspect-Based Sentiment Analysis (ABSA) in the literary domain.
 We present:

 - A methodology for generating semi-synthetic ABSA datasets by combining structured knowledge (Wikidata, OpenLibrary) with human-written book reviews
 - A dataset of 10,000 book reviews with aspect-based sentiment annotations and DOLCE ontology entity typing